top of page

 Alignment check: Does this goal energize me—or pressure me?

-How can you create that for yourself?
+How can you create that for myself?

 There is no book or blueprint that dictates every step you must make.
 That is something only you can create.